-The Fall in Michigan seems incredibly short this year.
-Boats are still in the water as November rolls in.
+The Fall in Michigan always seems incredibly short.
+Sometimes boats are still in the water as November rolls in.
 Will we the last one out of the water?
-It kind of sad an a bit lonely to be one of the last ones out of your slip in the Fall in Caseville harbor.
-Last year we were one of the diehards with ice beginning to form a weekend or two after we got our sailboat out and winterized for the season water.
-This year with the schedule tight we decided to get on the hard at the end of September.
-It was tough.
-It symbolically ended the opportunity to get out on Saginaw Bay and we knew that the summer was really over.
+It is kind of lonely to be one of the last ones out of your slip in the Fall in Caseville harbor.
+However, Caseville Harbor is one of the great places to stop and visit, especially if your driving on a fall color tour along M-25.

 Caseville Harbor During a Michigan Fall